Start Here

 If you’re new here, welcome.

-The routines you’ve been trying just weren’t built for the mom you’re actually becoming.
+The routines you’ve been trying just weren’t built for the mom you’re becoming.

 What is Daily Ginhawa?

-And ginhawa — ginhawa is what happens when alaga is practiced consistently.
-A Filipino word for breath, ease, relief.
-The feeling of finally exhaling after holding it together for too long.
+And ginhawa is what follows.
+A Filipino word for breath, ease, and relief.
+The feeling of finally exhaling after holding everything together for too long.

 The Three Roots